Reiyūkai: Political influence

 Reiyukai is a pacifist movement.
 For Reiyukai, peace can be achieved through the promotion of one’s personal development for the benefit of all humanity.

 The Inner Trip Ideologue Research Center (IIC) was founded to raise awareness about the value and importance of engaging people within society, fulfilling one’s civic responsibilities, and participating in the political process.
 As an opportunity to deepen the knowledge of politics and to transmit the voices of people, the IIC organizes various lectures and seminars in different locations within Japan inviting politicians as guest speakers.
 Also, the IIC publishes a monthly magazine providing a space for politicians to present their political viewpoints.

 Former Tokyo governor Shintaro Ishihara is a believer and writes in Reiyūkai publications.

-Ms Claudine Shinoda, of Reiyukai France, has been president of EBU for 3 years and vice-president for 6 years.
+Claudine Shinoda, of Reiyukai France, has been president of EBU for three years and vice-president for six.
 In this role, she was a speaker in various international meetings: